ckswjd99/GPT2-in-C/README.md

 ## Run

 ```
-Usage: ./main.out [length]
+Usage: ./main.out [length] [batch_size]
 ```

-Most options (context, batch, temperature, beam search, etc.) are not available at this time.
-You can test the generation of text starting with "Scientists", or alternatively by replacing the start token in `main.c`.
+Most options(context, temperature, beam search, etc.) are not available at this time.
+You can test the generation of text starting with some tokens(i.e. "Scientists"), or alternatively by replacing the start tokens in `gpt2.c`.

-Here is an example with 128 tokens generated, which is identical to the output from the PyTorch version.
+Here is an example with 64 tokens generated, which is identical to the output from the PyTorch version.

 ```
-$ ./main.out 64
+$ ./main.out 64 1
 Loading GPT2 weights from ./model/GPT2-124M.mymodel
   Number of tensors: 196
   Finished loading weights!